310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 Ow—!?
 That was such a soft way to say it, but you genuinely went and chopped me hard, Kanata-kun…!!
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-ufufu, naughty children must be punished~ you should not trouble transfer student-san, okay?
+ufufu, [naughty children must] be punished~ you should not trouble [transfer student]-san, okay?
 {% endbubble %}

 {% bubble Kaoru %}